dan-gibson/gatling-load-tests/README.md

 }
 ```
 ### netcat
-Use netcat to listen on port 2003
+Use netcat to listen on port 2003 which can be piped into the print_metrics.py (support/scripts) to parse the Graphite results.
 ```
-nc -l 2003
+nc -l 2003 | python print_metrics.py